akagr/resume/readme.md

 Hi!

 This is a modular resume based on pluggable uniform jade partials.
 It uses gulp to build the project and watch for changes.
-A nice tradeoff of this design is that a different css can be applied to same build for generation of pdf too.
+A nice side-effect of this design is that a different css can be applied to same build for generation of pdf too.

 Feel free to fork it over.